alekskimeu/alekskimeu/README.md

 <br>
 <p>
-My name is <b>ALEX KIMEU</b> & I'm an Experienced <b>Software Developer</b> with hands-on experience building products using modern technologies such as:
+My name is <b>ALEX KIMEU</b> & I'm a <b>Software Developer</b> with hands-on experience building products using modern technologies such as:

 - <b>React</b> and <b>Next JS</b> to build beautiful user interfaces
 - <b>Node/Express</b> to build APIs